icgi/Reliable-and-Efficient-Tissue-Segmentation-in-Whole-Slide-Images/README.md

 - Outputting masks in a more user-friendly way ([0,255] instead of [0,1])
 - Removing the need to specify a model path, as this is done automatically.

 The model assumes that the input images are downsampled to 10 μm per pixel.
-The network is image dimension invariant by nature, but we can not guarantee quality segmentation if used at other resolutions.
+The network is scale-invariant by nature, but we can not guarantee quality segmentation if used at other resolutions.

 ## Table of Contents
 1. [Results](#results)